Eric Daniel Metzgar

 Metzgar edited and executive produced Give Up Tomorrow, directed by Michael Collins and produced by Marty Syjuco.
 Give Up Tomorrow won the Audience Choice Award at the 2011 Tribeca Film Festival.
 It also won a Special Jury Prize at the festival for Best New Director and was nominated for an Emmy Award for Best Investigative Journalism in 2013.
 The film also won the Audience Choice Award at the 2011 Sheffield Doc/Fest.
 The film was broadcast on POV in 2012.

 Metzgar produced and edited Crime + Punishment (directed by Stephen Maing).
 The film tracks whistleblower cops in the NYPD.
-It premiered at the 2018 Sundance Film Festival, winning the Grand Jury Award for “Social Impact.”
-The film was broadcast on Hulu and won an Emmy Award for “Outstanding Social Issue Documentary.”
+It premiered at the 2018 Sundance Film Festival, winning the Grand Jury Award for “Social Impact".
+The film was broadcast on Hulu and won an Emmy Award for “Outstanding Social Issue Documentary".
 The film made the “shortlist” for the Academy Awards.

 Metzgar co-edited Mayor with director David Osit.
-The film follows Musa Hadid, the Christian mayor of Ramallah in Palestine, during his second term in office.
+The film follows Mousa Hadid, the Christian mayor of Ramallah in Palestine, during his second term in office.
 The film premiered at the 2020 True/False Film Festival.
 It was named one of the best films of 2020 by The New York Times, IndieWire, The Boston Globe, Vulture, Paste, Vox and The Playlist.

 Metzgar also directed, shot and edited A Film about Animals (for my children to watch when they are older), a short documentary about the illegal wildlife trade in Cambodia.
 The film won Best Short at the International Wildlife Film Festival, Best Short at the Planet in Focus Environmental Film Festival, and Best Short at the Animal Film Festival.

 In 2008, Metzgar completed a short first-person documentary titled Beholder, as part of the International Documentary Challenge.
-The film won the Documentary Challenge's "Original Vision Award," and also won "Best Writing" and "Best Use of First Person."
+The film won the Documentary Challenge's "Original Vision Award," and also won "Best Writing" and "Best Use of First Person".

 Metzgar also writes screenplays and directs music videos.
 In 2015, Metzgar completed his fictional feature debut, titled "For the Coyotes," which he wrote and directed.
 The film stars James Carpenter and Josh Schell.